 If you’re looking for a delicious summer dessert, then you’ve come to the right place!

-There’s absolutely nothing fancy going on here with this strawberry bundt cake…and the ingredients are rather simple, but it tastes oh so good!
+There’s absolutely nothing fancy going on here with this strawberry Bundt cake; the ingredients are rather simple, but it tastes so good!

 And it makes your kitchen smell AMAZING as it bakes!

 Vanilla and strawberries shine in this super moist, almost pound cake-like dessert.